LMUK-RADONC-PHYS-RES/mrgrt-target-localization-using-foundation-models/Readme.md

 ## Data

 This repository is not published with any 2D+t CineMRI data.
-For example purposes the `generate_example_sequence.py` script can generate an image sequence of an oscillating circle.
+For example purposes the `generate_example_sequence.py` script can generate an noisy image sequence of an oscillating circle.

 Interested readers are encoraged to implement data loading routines for their own specific dataformats.